-- 10. In addition to the sanctions regime implemented by the above enactments, the Bailiwick has passed additional legislation to implement a wide range of country-specific sanctions enabling the implementation of sanctions imposed by the UN and/or the EU.
-UN sanctions are implemented through Order in Council under Section 1 of the United Nations Act 1946 and EU sanctions by Ordinance under Section 1 of the European Communities (Implementation) (Bailiwick of Guernsey) Law 1994. - 11.
-While the Bailiwick's sanctions regime is based upon legislation that broadly mirrors equivalent legislation in the UK, it is completely separate from, and operates independently of, the UK regime. - 12.
+- 10. The Bailiwick has enacted numerous pieces of legislation which implement sanctions measures, many dealing specifically with FT, the aim of which is to limit the availability of funds and financial services to terrorists and terrorist organisations: - The Terrorist Asset-Freezing Law - The Afghanistan (Sanctions) (EU Exit) Regulations 2020 - The ISIL (Da'esh) and Al-Qaida (United Nations Sanctions) (EU Exit) Regulations 2019 - The Terrorism Law - 11.
+In addition to the sanctions regime implemented by the above enactments, the Bailiwick has passed additional legislation to implement a wide range of country-specific sanctions enabling the implementation of sanctions imposed by the UN and/or the UK.
+Sanctions are implemented through regulations made under the Sanctions Law. - 12.
+While the Bailiwick's sanctions regime is based upon legislation that broadly mirrors equivalent legislation in the UK, it is completely separate from, and operates independently of, the UK regime. - 13.
 Notwithstanding the Bailiwick's independent sanctions regime, trans-jurisdictional issues may arise at times.
 Many transfers of funds will be made to or from another jurisdiction that operates a sanctions regime and in such cases a licence, authorisation, or notification may be required in both jurisdictions.
-In addition, the legislative frameworks of some jurisdictions contain provisions which have extra-territorial effect, so that they may apply to some of the parties involved in a Bailiwick transaction on the grounds of nationality or place of incorporation even if the jurisdiction in question is not involved in that transaction. - 13.
+In addition, the legislative frameworks of some jurisdictions contain provisions which have extra-territorial effect, so that they may apply to some of the parties involved in a Bailiwick transaction on the grounds of nationality or place of incorporation even if the jurisdiction in question is not involved in that transaction. - 14.
 Whilst not directly enforceable in the Bailiwick, the firm should be aware, in particular, of sanctions implemented by OFAC.
-OFAC regulations apply to any persons or entities, wherever based, trading in US Dollars, as well as: - (a) US citizens and permanent resident immigrants regardless of where they are located; - (b) persons and entities within the US; - (c) US incorporated entities and their foreign branches; - (d) in the cases of certain sanctions, such as those regarding Cuba and North Korea, all foreign subsidiaries owned or controlled by US companies; and

-(e) in certain cases, foreign persons in possession of US origin goods.
+OFAC regulations apply to any persons or entities, wherever based, trading in US Dollars, as well as: - (a) US citizens and permanent resident immigrants regardless of where they are located; - (b) persons and entities within the US; - (c) US incorporated entities and their foreign branches; - (d) in the cases of certain sanctions, such as those regarding Cuba and North Korea, all foreign subsidiaries owned or controlled by US companies; and - (e) in certain cases, foreign persons in possession of US origin goods.